Nest them or

 This project is rated EASY to do.

-How To Make a Pentagonal Box
+How to Make a Pentagonal Box

 Read all of the steps before starting.